vvvroland/MonstrrrMatch/README.md

 # MonstrrrMatch
 Fictitious dating site landing page

-Fictitious dating site landing page with pseudo database in the JavaScript file to fuel the information in two sections, one pulling random and two in response to a selected dropdown.
+Created front end landing page for fictitious dating site.
+Used bootstrap for carousel and some dropdown menus CSS used for the rest of the formatting, including colors and smooth-scroll effects Created pseudo database in the Javascript to display information in two ways: randomly on clicking the indicated space and upon selection of dropdowns.
+Added (non-functioning because not full website) captcha in contact list.
+Pop-up warning added for users.
 Technologies used: HTML, CSS, JS, Bootstrap